azhar4226/PrepCheck/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 📞 Support

-For support and questions, please open an issue on GitHub.
+For support and questions, please open an issue in the repository.

 ---

-**Built with ❤️ using Flask, Vue.js, and modern web technologies**
+**PrepCheck** - Empowering education through intelligent assessment technology.